 Park elevation: 7255'

-*The drinking fountains at Horsetooth Mountain, Soderburg and Blue Sky Trailheads have been winterized.
-The frost free water hydrants are still active and will remain so until otherwise advised.
+The drinking fountains at Horsetooth Mountain, Soderburg and Blue Sky Trailheads have been winterized.
+The frost free water hydrants are still active.

 Check out the new automated pay stations at the Horsetooth Mountain, Soderberg and Blue Sky trailheads.
 The pay station accepts credit and debit cards for purchasing daily permits.
 Daily permits are $6.00 for the day per vehicle.
 Annual permits can be purchased online or at the gatehouse on the weekends.